Andy Thayer: Gay rights activism

 Thayer founded the Gay Liberation Network in 1998.
 Thayer has organized protests for marriage equality and has called an end to the discrimination that LGBTQ people face.
 In February 2001, Thayer was arrested along with one other activist for attempting to chain and lock the doors of the Cook County's clerk building in protest of not being able to receive a marriage license.
 Thayer was charged with a felony and spent the night in jail and was later released on a $3,000 bail.

 In 2008, Thayer organized a protest against Prop 8 in Chicago, the amount of demonstrators was in the thousands.

 Thayer was one of the organizers and speakers at the 2013 March on Springfield for Marriage Equality on October 22.

 In 2011, Thayer was arrested in Moscow alongside Lt.
 Dan Choi for taking part in a gay pride parade unsanctioned by the city.

 In December 2013, Thayer visited Honduras to assist local LGBTQ activists with the fight for equality and to help monitor the Honduras presidential election.

-Thayer is also an outspoken opponent of Cardinal George in Chicago due to Cardinal George's hateful remarks against homosexuality.